-The limitations of the difference heuristic becomes much more apparent in a 425 detection setting, where decisions are made about the presence or absence of objects.
-426 Sensory neurons commonly encode the presence of features, not their absence.
-For 427 example, while we expect some neurons (for example, in the ventral visual stream and 428 medial temporal lobe) to show specificity to the representation of a cat, it would make no 429 sense for the brain to also have neurons that respond to the absence of cats.
-For most 430 people, these hypothetical cat-absence neurons would be constantly firing, together with 431 the neurons that represent the absence of one's grandma, of zebra stripes, of blue feathers, 432 and of many other objects, agents and features.
-Even in simpler detection tasks, such as 433 detecting a vertical grating with a random phase in random visual noise, it is unclear 434 whether neurons exist that respond whenever there is no sign of a vertical orientation, or 435 no sign of a specific spatial frequency.
-The difference heuristic works when two world states 436 are symmetrically represented, but this is almost never the case in contrasts between 437 presence and absence.
-This makes the difference heuristic a poor model for detection 438 decisions, and for decisions about absence specifically.
-439 adaptively change their decision policy parameters maximize accuracy in a model-free way,that is, without any updating of world or self-models.
+But for this difference heuristic to be valid, the brain must represent the two candidate world states in a symmetric fashion.
+To continue with the example of clockwise and anticlockwise tilts, there should be a pair of neuron ensembles n_1 and n_2 , such that the distribution of responses of n_1 to clockwise gratings is indistinguishable from the distribution of responses of n_2 to clockwise gratings, and vice versa.
+If n_1 responses (x_1) are stronger on average than n_2 responses (x_2) , the difference $x_1 - x_2$ would tend to be positive, introducing a persistent bias in the agent's responses and degrading their accuracy as a result.
+While it is easy to imagine such perfectly symmetrical response profiles in low-dimensional representation spaces, such as in the case of tilt discrimination, it is more difficult to see how this heuristic can be practically useful in more ecological settings, where representations are complex and high dimensional.
+For example, in deciding whether an ambiguous figure is a dog or a cat, is it warranted to assume that cat-sensitive neurons have similar response profiles to cats as do dogsensitive neurons to dogs, and vice versa?
+The limitations of the difference heuristic become much more apparent in a detection setting, where decisions are made about the presence or absence of objects.
+Sensory neurons commonly encode the presence of features, not their absence.
+For example, while we expect some neurons (for example, in the ventral visual stream and medial temporal lobe) to show specificity to the representation of a cat, it would make no sense for the brain to also have neurons that respond to the absence of cats.
+For most people, these hypothetical cat-absence neurons would be constantly firing, together with the neurons that represent the absence of one's grandma, of zebra stripes, of blue feathers, and of many other objects, agents and features.
+Even in simpler detection tasks, such as detecting a vertical grating with an arbitrary phase in random visual noise, it is unclear whether there are neurons that respond whenever there is no sign of a vertical orientation, or no sign of a specific spatial frequency.
+The difference heuristic works when two world states are symmetrically represented, but this is almost never the case in contrasts between presence and absence.
+This makes the difference heuristic a poor model for most detection decisions, and for decisions about absence specifically.

-440 Adapting decision policy parameters based on task experience
+Adapting decision policy parameters based on task experience

 In psychological experiments, individual decisions about presence and absence are commonly performed as part of a block of similar decisions.
-This allows subjects to
+This allows subjects to adaptively change their decision policy to maximize accuracy in a model-free way, that is, without any updating of world or self-models.

-For example, when accuracy feedback is delivered in a visual search task, missing the 445 presence of a target slows down subsequent 'target absent' responses, without an effect on 446 'target present' responses (Chun & Wolfe, 1996).
-According to the model proposed by the 447 authors, only items that exceed an activation threshold are selected for serial scanning 448 (starting from the item with highest activation and going down), and a 'target absent' 449 response is given only once the last selected item is classified as non-target.
-A lower 450 activation threshold allows more items to be selected, resulting in longer 'target absent' 451 responses, with no effect on 'target presence' responses.
-By dynamically updating the 452 threshold based on error trials, subjects can make accurate and efficient inferences about 453 absence without having any internal representation of their own perception or cognition.
-454
+For example, when accuracy feedback is delivered in a visual search task, missing the presence of a target slows down subsequent 'target absent' responses, without an effect on 'target present' responses (Chun & Wolfe, 1996).
+According to the model proposed by the authors, only items that exceed an activation threshold are selected for serial scanning (starting from the item with highest activation and going down), and a 'target absent' response is given only once the last selected item is classified as non-target.
+A lower activation threshold allows more items to be selected, resulting in longer 'target absent' responses, with no effect on 'target presence' responses.
+By dynamically updating the threshold based on error trials, subjects can make accurate and efficient inferences about absence without having any internal representation of their own perception or cognition.